Beds & Comfort · Senior dogs

 - Raised sides for head and body support

-- Things to check
+- Important to check

 - Inner sleeping area and entry height